copyrite/LwotcMinimalText/XComGame.md

 ## Heavy Weapons
 You can equip the XCOM gauntlet, a combination Rocket Launcher and Flamethrower.
 * The Rocket Launcher may be targeted at any tile in sight range.
 It has a 3 tile radius and its damage is subject to falloff.
-* When you launch a rocket, you roll a series of Aim checks to determine how many tiles a rocket scatters.
+* When you launch a rocket, you roll a series of aim checks to determine how many tiles a rocket scatters.
 Each failed roll increases scatter by 1 tile.
 The base number of scatter rolls is 4.
 If you only have one action remaining, you have +2 number of scatter rolls.
 * Rocket launcher charges: 1
 * The flamethrower is a short-range weapon that causes damage to multiple targets within a cone-shaped area of effect.
 * Flamethrower charges: 2